camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 </Server>
 ```

-## Add necessary libraries to vanilla Tomcat 7
+## Add necessary Libraries to vanilla Tomcat 7

 Copy all libraries from the `$TOMCAT_DISTRIBUTION/lib/` folder to the Tomcat library folder `$TOMCAT_HOME/lib`:

 Furthermore, you have to merge your corresponding JDBC driver into the folder `$TOMCAT_HOME/lib`.

 ## Add bpm-platform.xml

-You have to add the file `bpm-platform.xml` to the folder `$TOMCAT_HOME/conf` or, optionally, you can configure the location through some available mechanisms, see [Configure location of the bpm-platform.xml file](ref:/api-references/deployment-descriptors/#descriptors-bpm-platformxml-configure-location-of-the-bpm-platformxml-file):
+You have to add the file `bpm-platform.xml` to the folder `$TOMCAT_HOME/conf` or, optionally, you can configure the location through some available mechanisms, see [Configure location of the bpm-platform.xml file]({{< relref "references/deployment-descriptors/descriptors/bpm-platform-xml.md#configure-location-of-the-bpm-platform-xml-file" >}}):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>